In General

 The station was originally built by the Philadelphia, Wilmington and Baltimore RR approximately in 1898, and inherited by the Philadelphia, Baltimore and Washington RR.
 The current station is a modern structure built in 1943 by Lester C. Tichy for the Pennsylvania Railroad, it contains a 1960s-style pedestrian tunnel, with one of the entrances located at the former north station house.
 It also contains a pedestrian bridge built in 1982.
 Aberdeen was also served by an 1886-built Baltimore and Ohio Railroad station along what is now the CSX Philadelphia Subdivision just north of this one on West Bel Air Avenue.
 Prior to the mid-1980s there was a grade crossing located next to the station.
 It was removed after Amtrak completed the Northeast Corridor Improvement Project and replaced with an overpass. end Wiki.

-Last year, my best friend and I took a trip to Boston for my aunt's 100th birthday.
-We took Amtrak out of the Aberdeen station because it was easier to deal with "things" when the train got back at 1 in the morning...... these two pictures are from w hen we got back.
+In 2020, my best friend and I took a trip to Boston for my aunt's 100th birthday.
+We took Amtrak out of the Aberdeen station because it was easier to deal with "things" when the train got back at 1 in the morning...... these two pictures are from when we got back.

 ex B&O Aberdeen Depot